 New hope in Washington

-In november 2008 the Ethical Council travelled to Washington D.C. to deepen its knowledge about climate issues and learn more about how international lenders like the World Bank address environmental and social issues in their project financing.
+In november 2008 the Council on Ethics travelled to Washington D.C. to deepen its knowledge about climate issues and learn more about how international lenders like the World Bank address environmental and social issues in their project financing.

 There are few pension funds worldwide that actively pursue responsible investment – we estimate that only around twenty funds do so with the held of internal resources – while the majority leave these issues to external asset managers.